 - Recognized by The American Lawyer as a 2023 Lifetime Achievement Award Honoree

-- Listed in The Best Lawyers in America® for work in Employment Law - Management and Litigation - Labor and Employment
+- Listed in The Best Lawyers in America® for work in Employment Law - Management and Litigation - Labor and Employment in Newark, 2011-2024

 - “The Impact of the Supreme Court’s Affirmative Action Ruling on NJ Businesses and DEI Programs,” The New Jersey Banker Podcast, 22 August 2023